Frequently Asked Questions

 How do I change my schedule or Add / Drop a class?

-- Continuing students should use their registration PIN to make changes to their schedules until the end of the first week of the semester.
-After week 1, instructor and Department Chair permission is required along with an Add/Drop form submitted at Student Services.
-While we are home due to COVID-19 please email email@example.com to discuss schedule changes.
+- Students can use their registration PIN to make changes to their Fall 2020 schedules until the end of the first week of the semester, Sunday, August 30th.
+After week 1, advisor approval is required to drop a class, Instructor and Department Chair permission is required to add a class.
+While we are working remotely due to COVID-19 please email email@example.com to discuss schedule changes.

-- When you drop a class determines whether you receive a refund.
+- What date you drop a class determines whether you receive a refund.
 Please see Student Accounts' Refund Policies page for further information.

 - Changes made to your schedule after the semester begins may incur additional charges.